Sustainability assessment using multimodal AI agents: Introduction

-The traditional approach to assessing EIs, such as carbon footprint, is Life Cycle Assessment (LCA).
-A process-based LCA quantifies the resources used throughout the life cycle of a product or service, from raw material extraction and manufacturing to end-of-life disposal, and maps them to environmental impacts~\cite{lee_life_2004}.
-LCA practitioners construct a Life Cycle Inventory (LCI) by identifying all components, processes, and energy used throughout a supply chain (Fig.~\ref{fig:main_1}b).
-This data is often missing, proprietary, or siloed across disparate sources, requiring slow and costly manual collection efforts coordinating multiple stakeholders within a company and external suppliers~\cite{bamana_addressing_2021,tu_mitigating_2024,zhao_data-centric_2025, englhardt_incorporating_2025}.
-Moreover, inconsistencies in system boundaries, background data matching, data transparency~\cite{andrae_life_2010,zeng_recycling_2014,national_academies_of_sciences_engineering_and_medicine_current_2022,tu_mitigating_2024}, and regional variations in supply chains~\cite{tan_single-use_2023} all lead to uncertain benchmarking and reproducibility challenges.
-Next, during Life Cycle Impact Assessment (LCIA), inventory entries are matched to emission factors in LCA databases or direct measurements which convert grams of material or kilowatt hours of energy to carbon emissions.
+The electronics industry uses a robust framework of tools for analysing and simulating electrical metrics, such as power, timing, and frequency characteristics.
+Yet there are no equivalent tools for environmental metrics, such as carbon footprint.
+The traditional approach to assessing EIs is life cycle assessment (LCA).
+A process-based LCA quantifies the resources used throughout the lifecycle of a product or service---from raw material extraction and manufacturing to end-of-life disposal---and maps them to environmental impacts~\cite{lee_life_2004}.
+This analysis is typically performed by dedicated LCA professionals who first construct a life cycle inventory (LCI) that identifies all the components, processes, and energy used throughout a supply chain (Fig.~1b).
+For electronics, this data is often missing, proprietary and not publicly available, or siloed across disparate sources even within the same organization, thus requiring slow and costly manual collection efforts coordinating multiple stakeholders~\cite{bamana_addressing_2021,tu_mitigating_2024,zhao_data-centric_2025, englhardt_incorporating_2025}.
+Moreover, inconsistencies in methodology, background data matching, data transparency~\cite{andrae_life_2010,zeng_recycling_2014,national_academies_of_sciences_engineering_and_medicine_current_2022,tu_mitigating_2024}, and regional variations in supply chains~\cite{tan_single-use_2023} create uncertain benchmarking and reproducibility challenges.
+Next, life cycle impact assessment (LCIA), inventory entries are matched to emission factors in LCA databases or direct measurements, which convert grams of material or kilowatt-hours of energy to carbon emissions.
 When a database entry is unavailable, experts choose the closest match~\cite{balaji_flamingo_2023}.
-This labor-intensive workflow is challenging to scale, especially in sectors with complex supply chains and proprietary data such as electronics with hundreds of components~\cite{lu_ecoeda_2023, zhang_deltalca_2024, fairphone5Lca}.
+This labor-intensive workflow is challenging to scale, especially in sectors with complex electronics supply chains with hundreds of components in a single device~\cite{lu_ecoeda_2023, zhang_deltalca_2024, fairphone5Lca}.

-This article reimagines the conventional approach to LCA by introducing an AI-driven computational workflow illustrated in Fig.~\ref{fig:main_1}c.
-Leveraging recent advancements in large language models (LLMs) ~\cite{openai_gpt-4_2023,team_gemini_2025}, vision-language models (VLMs)~\cite{liu_visual_2023}, and AI agents~\cite{tu_towards_2025,jones_whats_2025}, we develop a multi-AI agent system capable of autonomously generating a life cycle inventory for real-world products and estimating their EI.
-To demonstrate this approach, we focus specifically on calculating the cradle-to-gate (production) carbon emissions of electronic devices.